-- 2.2.4 This Asset Management Plan is prepared under the direction of Council's vision, mission, goals and objectives as set out in the Community Strategic Plan. - 2.2.5 Council's Vision is: In 2032 the Uralla Shire community will be vibrant with a growing economy supporting a sustainable quality of life that values its heritage. - 2.2.6 Council's Mission is: Uralla Shire Council listens to and facilitates the aspirations of the community. - 2.2.7 Council's Community Strategic Objectives: - 1.
-We have an accessible, inclusive and sustainable community. - 2.
-We drive the economy to support prosperity. - 3.
-We are good custodians of our environment. - 4.
-We are an independent shire and well-governed community. - 2.2.8 For the Uralla Shire road networks, sealed and unsealed, are critical to economic and social interaction throughout the Shire.
+- 2.2.4 This Asset Management Plan is prepared under the direction of Council's vision, mission, goals and objectives as set out in the Community Strategic Plan. - 2.2.5 Council's Vision is: That Uralla Shire Council continue to be an active, prosperous, welcoming and environmentally aware community. - 2.2.6 Council's Mission is: The Uralla Shire Council is committed to creating a unique environment which offers an excellent quality of life and economic opportunities for its people.

+- 1. A proud, unique and inviting community - 2.
+A safe, active and healthy shire - 3.
+A diverse and creative culture - 4.
+Access to and equity of services - 5.
+An attractive environment for business, tourism and industry - 6.
+Growing and diversified employment, education and tourism opportunities - 7.
+A safe and efficient network of arterial roads and supporting infrastructure; and town streets, footpaths and cycle ways that are adequate, interconnected and maintained - 8.
+Communities that are well serviced with essential infrastructure - 9.
+To preserve, protect and renew our beautiful natural environment - 10.
+Maintain a healthy balance between development and the environment - 11.
+Reuse, recycle and reduce wastage - 12.
+Secure, sustainable and environmentally sound water-cycle infrastructure and services - 13.
+A strong, accountable and representative Council - 14.
+An effective and efficient organisation - 15.
+Deliver the goals and strategies of the Community Strategic Plan - 2.2.8 For the Uralla Shire road networks, sealed and unsealed, are critical to economic and social interaction throughout the Shire.
 The continuing maintenance and construction of the Council road network into the future depends on funding and a modern, well maintained plant and vehicle fleet. - 2.2.9 Plant and equipment assets are inspected, maintained, upgraded and renewed as necessary so that they: - reach their expected lifecycle, - perform to their maximum capability, - satisfy community expectations and needs, - satisfy budget limitations, and - meet safety and other regulatory requirements. - 2.2.9 With respect to this Plant and Equipment Asset Management Plan, Uralla Shire Council's relevant strategic objectives and organisational goals relating to this plan are listed in Table 2 below and are addressed throughout this plan in the following way: